Here at Orum, we’re all about money movement.

 We expect to see the convenience and security of ACH payments continue to contribute to its popularity.
 As ACH payments allow individuals and organizations to automate their payments and spend less time on administrative tasks, the shift to ACH will continue to grow.

-At Orum, we’re passionate about helping you move money via ACH, or any payment rail, without the hassle and risks you may face by initiating those transfers yourself.
+At Orum, we’re passionate about helping you with money movement via ACH, or any payment rail, without the hassle and risks you may face by initiating those transfers yourself.

-We can automatically determine the best possible speed for your transaction, picking between same-day, next-day and 2-day ACH.
+We automatically determine the best possible speed for your transaction, picking between same-day, next-day, and 2-day ACH.
 On top of that, our smart routing system can mitigate the risks of financial fraud and identity theft with any ACH transfers you conduct.

 If you’re ready to implement ACH transfers into your product, get in touch!